 To sleep well and be well, you must breathe well

-So much of ill-health is due to poor breathing.
-So many common conditions today are directly due to incorrect breathing.
+So much of ill-health, so many common conditions today are directly due to incorrect breathing.
 What is poor breathing costing you?

 Snoring – Sleep Apnoea – Asthma – Nasal Problems – Anxiety – Panic Attacks – Breathlessness?